Ranaco/TriMail/README.md

 ### ENV

-> The environement variable are as follows and can be obtained from respective sources.
+> The environment variables are as follows and can be obtained from respective sources.

 - NEXT_PUBLIC_POLY_NAMESPACE (Polybase)
 - NEXT_PUBLIC_APP_ID (Particle)